pufanyi/SC2001-Example-Class-Group7/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: "[CODE / PRESENTATION] Short summary of the issue "
+name: Issue Template
-about: Describe this issue template's purpose here.
+about: If you have any questions about the code or presentation of our project
-title: ''
+title: "[CODE / PRESENTATION] Short summary of the issue "
 labels: ''
 assignees: ''